Ohio State University: Campus

 Anchoring the traditional campus gateway at the eastern end of the Oval is the 1989 Wexner Center for the Arts.
-Designed by architects Peter Eisenman of New York and Richard Trott of Columbus, the center was funded in large part by Ohio State alumnus Leslie Wexner's gift of $25 million in the 1980s.
+Designed by architects Peter Eisenman of New York and Richard Trott of Columbus, the center was funded in large part by Ohio State alumnus Les Wexner's gift of $25 million in the 1980s.
 The center was founded to encompass all aspects of visual and performing arts with a focus on new commissions and artist residencies.
 Part of its design was to pay tribute to the armory that formerly had the same location.
 Its groundbreaking deconstructivist architecture has resulted in it being lauded as one of the most important buildings of its generation.
 Its design has also been criticized as proving less than ideal for many of the art installations it has attempted to display.
-The centerpiece of the Wexner Center's permanent collection is Picasso's Nude on a Black Armchair, which was purchased by alumnus Leslie Wexner at auction for $45 million.
+The centerpiece of the Wexner Center's permanent collection is Picasso's Nude on a Black Armchair, which was purchased by Wexner at auction for $45 million.

 To the south of the Oval is another, somewhat smaller expanse of green space commonly referred to as the South Oval.
 At its eastern end, it is anchored by the Ohio Union.
 To the west are Hale Hall, the Kuhn Honors House, Browning Amphitheatre (a traditional stone Greek theatre) and Mirror Lake.

 Knowlton Hall, dedicated in October 2004, is at the corner of West Woodruff Avenue and Tuttle Park Place, next to Ohio Stadium.
 Knowlton Hall along with the Fisher College of Business and Hitchcock Hall form an academic nucleus in the northwestern corner of North campus.
 Knowlton Hall was designed by Atlanta-based Mack Scogin Merrill Elam along with WSA Studio from Columbus.
-The Hall is home to the KSA Café, the disciplines of Architecture, Landscape Architecture, City and Regional Planning, and about 550 undergraduate and graduate students.
+The Hall is home to the KSA Café, the disciplines of architecture, landscape architecture, city and regional planning, and about 550 undergraduate and graduate students.
 Knowlton Hall stands out from the general reddish-brown brick of Ohio State's campus with distinctive white marble tiles that cover the building's exterior.
 This unique wall cladding was requested by Austin E. Knowlton, the namesake of and main patron to the creation of Knowlton Hall.
-Knowlton also requested that five white marble columns be erected on the site, each column representing one of the classical orders of Architecture.
+Knowlton also requested that five white marble columns be erected on the site, each column representing one of the classical orders of architecture.

 The Ohio State College of Medicine is on the southern edge of the central campus.
 It is home to the James Cancer Hospital, a cancer research institute and one of the National Cancer Institute's 41 comprehensive cancer centers, along with the Richard M. Ross Heart Hospital, a research institute for cardiovascular disease.